-The Canadian Jewish community can turn to Act to End Violence Against Women (ACT), an organization inspired by “the Jewish values of Tikun Olam, repairing the world; tzedakah, charity; and chesed, acts of loving kindness,” and whose mission is to “inform, support and empower women and children to live their lives free from violence.
+The Canadian Jewish community can turn to Act to End Violence Against Women (page does not exist) (ACT), an organization inspired by “the Jewish values of Tikun Olam, repairing the world; tzedakah, charity; and chesed, acts of loving kindness,” and whose mission is to “inform, support and empower women and children to live their lives free from violence.
 We advocate to endviolence against women.”

-In an effort to raise awareness of domestic violence within the Jewish community, the organization is hosting a four-night-long conversation in different corners of Toronto from Monday November 14 to Thursday November 17.
+In an effort to raise awareness of domestic violence within the Jewish community, the organization is hosting a four-night-long conversation (page does not exist) in different corners of Toronto from Monday November 14 to Thursday November 17.

 Each evening will follow the same format.
 According to Penny Krowitz, ACT’s Executive Director, “First the rabbi will discuss what the Torah and our Sages say about relationships and about violence.
 The second speaker will be a social worker or therapist and will talk about what is domestic violence, its impact and why treatment is so important.
 This will include advice on what a bystander can or can’t do.
 And the third person is someone who is a survivor of abuse and will tell their own intimate personal story.”

 Following the talks, there will be an open question and answer period.
 Those who have a personal question, or something they’re embarrassed to ask will have the opportunity to submit theirs anonymously.
 This approach can help anyone looking for help or trying to escape a violent situation ask their question without fear of reprisal or perceived judgment.